US strikes Venezuela and says its leader has been captured and flown out of the country

 Smoke was seen rising from the hangar of a military base in Caracas, while another military installation in the capital was without power.

-The website of the U.S. Embassy in Venezuela, a post that has been closed since 2019, issued a warning to American citizens in the country, saying it was “aware of reports of explosions in and around Caracas.”
+The website of the U.S. Embassy in Venezuela, a post that has been closed since 2019, urged American citizens to shelter in place.

 Reaction begins to emerge